 Earthquake in Granada Spain

-Initially after the move I was living in the centre of Granada.
-At that time I was happily settling in to my new Andalusian life and was getting used to my surroundings.
+Earthquake territory.
+At the time of moving from Barcelona to Granada, back in 2006.
+I was still learning about Southern Spain.
+I first moved to a city centre apartment in the city of Granada.
+At that time I was happily settling in to my new Andalusian life and getting familiar with my new surroundings.

-One evening in my apartment I was startled by the floor of my flat moving and the wine glasses shaking and tinkling in the cupboard.
+One evening in my apartment I noticed the floor moving.
+Wine glasses clinked together in the cupboard.
 I had no idea what was happening.
-I thought at the time that my neighbour was doing building work in the flat below.
-Even though it was at 11pm, as in Andalusia they eat later, go to bed late, get up late….
-I thought this may be normal for them…
+I recall that my neighbour was doing building work in the flat below, even though it was at 11pm.
+Was this normal?
+I suppose they eat later, go to bed late, get up later in the South.

 Actually I had just experienced my first earthquake.